bloodroller/myprojects/README.md

-I wrote my own code for KNN and cross-validation in this python files.
+Here are my own realization of famous models.